-- 8. Our service structure depends on the integrity and effectiveness of our communications. - 9.
-All elements of our service structure have the responsibility to carefully consider all viewpoints in their decision-making processes. - 10.
-Any member of a service body can petition that body for the redress of a personal grievance, without fear of reprisal. - 11.
-NA funds are to be used to further our primary purpose, and must be managed responsibly. - 12.
-In keeping with the spiritual nature of Narcotics Anonymous, our structure should always be one of service, never of government.
+- All elements of our service structure have the responsibility to carefully consider all viewpoints in their decision-making processes. - Any member of a service body can petition that body for the redress of a personal grievance, without fear of reprisal. - NA funds are to be used to further our primary purpose, and must be managed responsibly. - In keeping with the spiritual nature of Narcotics Anonymous, our structure should always be one of service, never of government.